fluffware/lego_magnets/README.md

 # Magnets for LEGO
-Various OpenSCAD files for parts that will attch cylindrical magnates to other LEGO parts
+Various OpenSCAD files for parts that will attch cylindrical magnets to other LEGO parts